 This isn’t unlike the situation faced by Muslims after 9/11.
-And just as Islamophobic actions are targeted at both people who are actually Muslim and those perceived to be Muslim, COVID-19 racism has real consequences for Asian Americans who are Chinese or perceived to be Chinese.
+And just as Islamophobic actions are targeted at both people who are actually Muslim and those perceived to be Muslim, the last two years of COVID-19 racism has had real consequences for Asian Americans who are Chinese or perceived to be Chinese.
 The harassment of AAPI women is especially concerning, with perpetrators often using the pretext of the coronavirus to perpetuate misogyny.
 Cynthia Choi, co-executive director of Chinese for Affirmative Action, says “I feel like the coronavirus is being weaponized.”

 People targeted by COVID-19 racist attacks—who are dealing with the devastating impacts of the pandemic like everyone else—can feel further isolated and anxious.
 Tuyet Anh, a member of the National Asian Pacific American Women's Forum (NAPAWF), says that her experience with harassment “makes me and other Asian Americans feel as if we are the virus.
 We are labeled and demonized as this threat to white American safety.”

-Amanda Nguyễn of Oakland, California created a viral video about the recent attacks and told reporters "When I made that video I was tired of living in fear and I wanted to scream. ...
+Amanda Nguyễn of Oakland, California created a viral video about violent attacks in San Francisco and told reporters "When I made that video I was tired of living in fear and I wanted to scream. ...
 We are literally fearing for our lives as we walk out of our door.”

 In these times, it’s important to remember the damaging narratives and scapegoating that occurred in other painful periods in our history—resulting in the Chinese Exclusion Act of 1882, the Immigration Act of 1924, and Japanese internment in the 1940s.